16 Marketing Careers and Jobs

 Job titles: marketing and promotions officer, promotions and events coordinator, promotions coordinator, promotions representative, promotions scheduler, sales and promotions.

 Public relations is a communications and marketing field where your job is to cultivate a positive image for a company or other organisation.
 This can be achieved through the controlled release of information, such as with media releases or promotions.
 But the job can also require you to be a spokesperson and to build relationships with, for example, prospective clients or partners.
+You may also need to respond to negative publicity to minimise reputation damage.

 Job titles: communications and marketing manager, events marketing and PR coordinator, media advisor, media and public relations advisor, PR executive, public relations and media officer, public relations coordinator, public relations manager, public relations professional.